SolarLune/resolv/readme.md

 func Update() {

-    /* To make using Spaces as compound Shapes easier, a Space has a Move() function that moves all Shapes within the Space by the specified delta X and Y values. */
+    /* To make using Spaces as compound Shapes easier, you can use the Space's Move() function to move all Shapes contained within the Space by the specified delta X and Y values. */

     ship.Move(2, 0)